-- Searching any publicly available financial information, e.g., credit score, to ascertain whether the patient may be presumed to be eligible for financial assistance, and/or - Verifying insurance status, income, etc. through documentation provided by the patient. - 6.
+- Step 1: Attempted to initiate in-person contact with the patient informing him/her of the availability of financial assistance and inquired about possible need.
+(Note: sending the information sheet with the hospital bill does not satisfy this step) - Steo 2: Compared the patient's income to the federal poverty level by: - Searching any publicly available financial information, e.g., credit score, to ascertain whether the patient may be presumed to be eligible for financial assistance, and/or - Verifying insurance status, income, etc. through documentation provided by the patient. - Step 3: Determine whether the patient is an active participant in a means-tested social services program that may qualify him/her for financial assistance (see item #7 below) by: - Searching any publicly available financial information, e.g., credit score, to ascertain whether the patient may be presumed to be eligible for financial assistance, and/or - Verifying insurance status, income, etc. through documentation provided by the patient. - Step 4: Determine whether the patient is eligible for Medicaid. - 6.
 Hospitals are required by regulation (COMAR 10.37.10.26 A-2 (2)) to provide eligibility for free care to patients that receive benefits under the following programs and are not eligible for the Maryland Medical Assistance Program or Maryland Children's Health Program: - i.
 Households with children in the free or reduced cost meal program; - ii.
 Supplemental Nutrition Assistance Program (SNAP); - iii.
 Maryland Low-income-household energy assistance program (MEAP); - iv.
-Women, Infants and Children (WIC). - Ascertain, by inquiry of the appropriate personnel, and report the process through which the hospital determines if the patient is eligible for free care by meeting any of the criteria in 6i through 6iv. - Report the number of patients who qualified for free care by being eligible for benefits in one of these programs.
+Women, Infants and Children (WIC). - Ascertain, by inquiry of the appropriate personnel, and report the process through which the hospital determines if the patient is eligible for free care by meeting any of the criteria in #6(i) through #6(iv) above. - Report the number of patients who qualified for free care by being eligible for benefits in one of these programs.

-7. Credit and Collection Policy
+Credit and Collection Policy

-- i.
-Review the hospital's Credit & Collection Policy to determine if the policy meets the requirements in Health General 19-214.2, Maryland Code, and COMAR 10.37.10.26 A-1. - ii.
-Select a representative sample of 50 cases that have required collection effort within the last twelve months.
-The sample shall include both inpatient and outpatient cases and shall include cases from insured as well as self-pay patients, as well as patients who have been granted partial financial assistance, if applicable.

-Determine whether the Credit and Collection Policy was followed:

-- Provide the number of cases and percentage of sample in which the policy was followed 100% - Provide the number and percentages of cases in which the policy was not followed. - When the policy was not followed, provide examples of deviation from the policy and the frequency of each exception in the sample tested.
+- 7. Review the hospital's Credit & Collection Policy to determine if the policy meets the requirements in Health General 19-214.2, Maryland Code, and COMAR 10.37.10.26 A-1. - Select a representative sample of 50 cases that have required collection effort within the last twelve months.
+The sample shall include both inpatient and outpatient cases and shall include cases from insured as well as self-pay patients, as well as patients who have been granted partial financial assistance, if applicable. - Determine whether the Credit and Collection Policy was followed: - Provide the number of cases and percentage of sample in which the policy was followed 100% - Provide the number and percentages of cases in which the policy was not followed. - When the policy was not followed, provide examples of deviation from the policy and the frequency of each exception in the sample tested.

-8. Recoveries
+Recoveries